Talerddig railway station

-Talerddig railway station was a station in Talerddig, Powys, Wales.
+Talerddig railway station was a station in Talerddig, Powys, Wales which was open from 1900 to 1965.

+History

 The station opened in 1900 and closed on 14 June 1965, one of many on the line abandoned as a result of the Beeching Axe.
 The signal box predated the station, being built by McKenzie and Holland in 1874.
 The old Station Master's house now forms part of a private residence.
 The station was demolished shortly after closure.
 There is still a much-used passing loop on the Cambrian Line here, though this is now supervised from the signalling centre at Machynlleth and the points work automatically.

+Accidents and incidents

+On 13 March 1894, a passenger train became divided near Talerddig Summit due to the failure of a drawbar on one of the carriages.
+Both parts came to a halt, but the rear section was run into by a locomotive which had been banking the train.
+No injuries were reported.

+On 21 October 2024, two passenger trains were involved in a head-on collision at Talerddig.
+One person was killed and fifteen were injured.